crispusomollo/crispusomollo/README.md

 🔧 **Automating Infrastructure | Hardening Systems | Streamlining IT Operations**

-I am an IT professional with a strong focus on ITIL-aligned Process Optimization, Systems Security & Hardening, Oracle Database Administration and Python Automation.
+I am an IT professional with a strong focus on ITIL-aligned Process Optimization, Systems Security & Hardening, Database Administration and Python Automation.
 I enjoy building resilient, secure infrastructure and automating the boring stuff to improve operational efficiency.
 I help you reclaim time, boost productivity, and stay in your zone of genius by handling the tasks that slow you down.

 ---